 Since we conduct business in many foreign countries, our business activities are exposed to risks from fluctuations in foreign currency exchange rates.
-We sell products, provide services and purchase raw materials and components in local currencies, principally the U.S. dollar and the euro.
+We sell products, provide services and purchase raw materials and components in local currencies.
 Therefore, fluctuations in foreign currency exchange rates may result in lower revenues or higher costs in yen to us and thus affect our results of operations, which are reported in Japanese yen.
 Our price competitiveness, and thus our results of operations, may be harmed if we seek to increase prices in local currencies to compensate for lower revenues or to increase prices in yen to absorb the higher cost.
 In addition, since we hold assets and liabilities denominated in foreign currencies, fluctuations in foreign currency exchange rates may adversely affect our financial condition presented in Japanese yen through foreign currency translation.
 While we take measures to reduce the risks from fluctuations in foreign currency exchange rates, such measures may not be effective.